Lake Worth Personal Injury Lawyer

-Motorcycles have achieved an almost mythical status in American culture, and their danger is part of their appeal for some people.
+Motorcycles have achieved almost mythical status in American culture, and their danger is part of their appeal for some people.
 The combination of horsepower, rider exposure, low visibility, and oblivious motorists frequently results in catastrophic motorcycle accidents, even if you perform routine safety checks.
 Traumatic brain injuries are not uncommon, and even drivers who wear helmets can suffer spinal cord injuries, paralysis, neck injuries, and bone fractures.
-When an accident like this happens, accepting a quick but inadequate settlement is one of the worst mistakes that you can make.
+When an accident like this happens, accepting a quick but inadequate settlement is one of the worst mistakes you can make.

-Florida suffers over two dozen pedestrian injuries every day, giving it one of the highest rates of pedestrian accidents in the country.
-Over 9,000 such accidents were recorded in 2015 alone, including several a day in Palm Beach County.
+Florida suffers over two dozen pedestrian injuries every day, giving it one of the country’s highest rates of pedestrian accidents.
+Over 9,000 accidents were recorded in 2015 alone, including several days in Palm Beach County.
 The most common causes of driver-initiated accidents are failure to yield, distracted driving, DUI, turning into a crowded crosswalk, and backing up without checking the rearview mirror.
-Devastating injuries are common when flesh meets steel, and large damages awards are very possible if you select the right personal injury lawyer.
+Devastating injuries are common when flesh meets steel, and significant damages awards are possible if you select the right personal injury lawyer.

 Real property owners and tenants are required by law to undertake a certain amount of liability for the injuries suffered by people who enter their property.
-Shop customers, party guests, and even trespassing children might trigger owner liability if they are injured by a dangerous condition that the owner or tenant failed to remedy or warn. premises liability law can compensate victims of slip and fall accidents, criminal assaults, and even animal attacks.
+Shop customers, party guests, and even trespassing children might trigger owner liability if a dangerous condition injures them that the owner or tenant failed to remedy or warn.
+Premises liability law can compensate victims of slip and fall accidents, criminal assaults, and even animal attacks.

 Slip and Fall Accidents

-Slip and fall accidents injure a million Americans every year, and many of the most serious injuries befall the elderly.
-These injuries can be devastating and sometimes permanent, and they can be triggered by a variety of causes.
-Broken steps, collapsing handrails, erratic escalators, slippery floors, protruding objects, and icy parking lots are just a few of the dangerous conditions that can cause a slip and fall accident.
+Slip and fall accidents injure a million Americans yearly, and many of the most severe injuries occur in the elderly.
+These injuries can be devastating and sometimes permanent, and various causes can trigger them.
+Broken steps, collapsing handrails, broken escalators, slippery floors, protruding objects, and icy parking lots are just a few of the dangerous conditions that can cause a slip-and-fall accident.